30

 • World Famous Hotboys (Downtown Oakland.
 Nashville hot chicken.
 Mmmmm.)

 • Soba Ichi (West Oakland.
-A little off the beaten path, but a great noodle shop that’s also a short walk from Ghost Town Brewing and its fabulous range of IPAs.)
+A little off the beaten path, but a great noodle shop that’s not far from Ghost Town Brewing.)

-• In N Out Burger (There used to be one of these legendary West Coast burger joints about 1.5 miles from the Coliseum, but it became the first In N Out ever to shut its doors, not because it wasn’t busy, but because of crime and safety concerns.
+• OF NOTE: There used to be an outpost of legendary West Coast burger joint In N Out Burger about a mile from the Coliseum, and it was a go-to stop for years.
+But it became the first In N Out ever to shut its doors, not because it wasn’t busy, but because of crime and safety concerns.
 That should tell you something about the area!
-Assuming you have wheels, you can still hit one in San Lorenzo or Alameda.)
+Assuming you have wheels, and you can’t get these from where you live, still hit one in San Lorenzo or Alameda.

 Three places to imbibe before the game: